5622 Central Avenue , St. Petersburg, Florida 33707 7275711333 contact@www.jlgtampabay.com

 Common Causes of Falling Cargo Truck Accidents

 The people responsible for loading a truck’s cargo must take extreme care to ensure the cargo doesn’t come loose.
 When they fail, the results can be horrible.
-Here are some of the reasons falling cargo accidents occur.
+Additionally, they can be held responsible in a truck accident claim for the injured party’s damages.

 Stacking Boxes Too High